thewhodidthis/markov/README.md

 ## about

-A bare bones Markov calculator.
+A bare bones Markov calculator that operates on arrays or strings.

 ## setup